josevillaprz/Professional-Portfolio/Docs/portfolioPlan.md

 **About:**
 The About page will provide more detail about myself and my skills.
 This page will also contain details on how to contact me and my resume.

 **Projects:**
 The Projects page will showcase projects that I have completed over my time at full sail and that i feel show what skills i have learned.
+Project demos will provided as well as the link to the git hub repo.
 The projects I will be including are:

-- [x] Ontrac Fitness Tracker
-- [x] Event Finder
-- [x] Quiz App
+**Ontrac Fitness Tracker**.

+- 80% complete needs finishing touches.
+- node, mysql, reactjs

+**Event Finder**.

+- 90% complete needs finishing styling
-- [x] Gym Site
+- Reactjs

+**Quiz App**.

+- 100% completed
+- node, mysql, reactjs

+**Gym Site**.

+- 100% completed
+- vanilla javascript

 <br>